emdete/arduino-stepper/README.md

 	const static unsigned int Pins[] = {8, 9, 10, 11, };
 ```

-which can you given to the constructor with a macro like:
+which you can given to the constructor with a given macro:

 ```
 	COUNTED_PARAMETER(Pins)